 Wellness Checks

 Enhance the mental wellbeing of your law enforcement officers with our specialized wellness checks/visits.
 This service is facilitated by mental health professionals with cultural competency and skills to address the unique challenges faced by this population.
 These confidential sessions provide a secure environment for officers to proactively address stressors, boosting overall mental resilience.
-(Powered in collaboration with Pillars of Wellness)
+(Powered in collaboration with Pillars of Wellness and Dr. Ashley Michalski)

 Hands-on wellness workshops